likeca/nextjs_boilerplate/README.md

 Follow the interactive prompts to enter:
 - Admin name
+- Admin email
+- Admin password

+The script will:
-- Admin eor retrieve the **Super Admin** system role
+- Create or retrieve the **Super Admin** system role
 - Create all 16 permissions (user, role, permission, setting × CRUD)
 - Assign all permissions to the Super Admin role
 - Create an admin user with `isAdmin: true` and assigned to Super Admin role
 - Hash and securely store the password
 - Mark the email as verified

-**Note:** If the email already exists, you'll be given the option to promote that user to admin and assign the Super Admin role
+**Note:** If the email already exists, you'll be given the option to promote that user to admin and assign the Super Admin role.
-- Mark the email as verified
-- Allow login immediately

-**Note:** If the email already exists, you'll be given the option to promote that user to admin.

 ### 6. Run the Development Server